jam-duna/jamduna/services/evm/docs/DA-STORAGE.md

 # DA Storage Specification

 > **Implementation Status:** SSR structures and sharded storage are implemented in `services/evm/src/state.rs`.
+>
+> **Related Documentation:** See [SHARDING.md](SHARDING.md) for the meta-sharding architecture that manages ObjectRef entries at scale.

-This specification defines a compact, scalable layout for **Ethereum-style contract storage** in JAM's Data Availability (DA) layer, extended with a **weekly storage rent** model.
-It combines:
+This specification defines a compact, scalable layout for **Ethereum-style contract storage** in JAM's Data Availability (DA) layer.
+It uses the generic SSR (Sparse Split Registry) infrastructure from `services/evm/src/da.rs` for adaptive sharding.

+## Document Scope

+This document covers **contract-level storage sharding** (Layer 2 in the two-level architecture):
+- How individual contracts store key→value mappings in sharded DA segments
+- SSR (Sparse Split Registry) routing for contract storage
+- Storage shard ObjectID format and lifecycle

+For **service-level ObjectRef sharding** (Layer 1), see [SHARDING.md](SHARDING.md), which describes:
+- How the EVM service manages billions of ObjectRefs across all contracts
+- Meta-sharding architecture (1M meta-shards grouping ~1,000 ObjectRefs each)
+- Work report capacity analysis and throughput estimates

+## Overview

+The DA storage system combines:
 - 4104-byte segments (with 96-byte metadata header in first segment),
 - sharded storage with **8-byte ShardId (prefix56)**,
 - a **compact Sparse Split Registry (SSR)** (no child IDs), and